anthill-platform/anthill/docs/installation.rst

             apt -y install puppetserver

-        to install the Puppet Server
+        To install the Puppet Server on the **Master node**

         .. code-block:: bash

             apt -y install puppet-agent

-        for the “Agent nodes”
+        To install the Puppet Agent on the **Agent nodes**

-4. Configure the Puppet Server
+5. Configure the Puppet Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This step is required on the Master node only (and for single-node environment node too).

 .. code-block:: bash